splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

 Investigate a Splunk operational APM AutoDetect alert
 ****************************************************************************

-There are three Splunk operational APM AutoDetect detectors that let you know when you reach certain limits within Splunk APM.
+There are three Splunk operational APM AutoDetect detectors that generate alerts to let you know when you reach certain limits within Splunk APM.

 .. list-table::
    :header-rows: 1